Table of Contents

 …and/or with border lines:

 It will be some more work to make the border lines have constant width.
+I need to re-read IQ’s page on voronoi lines.

 Overall, this is kind of cool, and it works nicely for biomes.
 The noisy transitions in particular are much cheaper this way than inserting hundreds of vertices into each polygon.
 I’m not sure if I’ll end up using it though.
 It’s pretty early in our game’s development and we haven’t decided everything about the maps.